0x73746F66/persist-forms-js/README.md

 </form>
 ```

-Note: ensure the form has an id or it cannot be referenced by the script.
+NB1:      ensure the form has an id or it cannot be referenced by the script.

+NB2:      ensure all input, select, and textarea have a name attribute.
+          These are standard practice and there should never be any reason for these to not exist on any form.